meteorhacks/kube-init/README.md

 3. Now, you can access IPs assigned by kubernetes directly from your browser

 ### Start Learning
-1. Starting Learning Kuberneted from here: <>
+1. Starting Learning Kuberneted from here: https://meteorhacks.com/learn-kubernetes-the-future-of-the-cloud.html
-2. Then choose any tutorial you like and start playing with kubernetes
+2. Then you can choose any tutorial you like and start playing with kubernetes
-3. You can also select our step by step guide to Kubernetes.